About the 457/401(a) and PEHP Plans

 You’ve probably heard of the different types of retirement plans: 457(b) Deferred Compensation, 401(k),

-The city of Phoenix has created two plans to allow public employees like you to put aside money from each paycheck toward retirement.
-These two plans can help bridge the gap between what you have in your pension and Social Security, and how much you’ll need in retirement.
+The city of Phoenix has created several plans to allow public employees like you to put aside money from each paycheck toward retirement.
+Review our Plan Summary to easily compare the plans.
+These plans can help bridge the gap between what you have in your pension and Social Security, and how much you’ll need in retirement.
 Keep in mind that the city’s 401(a) Plan has a limited enrollment period.
 Therefore, you cannot enroll online nor access forms online.
 If you are interested in enrollment in this Plan, you should contact Nationwide’s local office or their toll-free number.
 The city of Phoenix also has a PEHP Plan.

 Can I combine retirement accounts?